 First off, what is Indigenous?
 Who counts as Indigenous?
-According the United Nations “Indigenous” is an international, universally agreed upon term for the First Peoples/Nations of any given country.
-Therefore, in using the term “Indigenous” it encapsulates not only the Northern Americas, but speaks to the global Indigenous communities.
+According to the United Nations “Indigenous” is an international, universally agreed upon term for the First Peoples/Nations of any given country.
+Therefore, using the term “Indigenous” encapsulates not only the Northern Americas but speaks to the global Indigenous communities.
 However, it is contentious as some folks do not identify with the word “Indigenous”.
-In the context of this article, speaking about Canadian radio - the term Indigenous includes the First Nations, Inuit, Metis, mixed raced and non-status Indigenous people of Turtle Island (North America).
+In the context of this article, speaking about Canadian radio - the term Indigenous includes the First Nations, Inuit, Métis, mixed raced and non-status Indigenous people of Turtle Island (North America).

 Indigenous content being led by Indigenous voices in the Canadian radio landscape...
 Why is it important, you ask?
 Since European contact, the colonial narrative has dominated our stories, our language and our cultures.
 Our stories have been told through a lens that is not ours and does not have a comprehensive understanding of the subject matters it portrays.
 This is problematic for a litany of reasons.
 Not having the time or physical space to list them out in this article – the condensed version is that Indigenous people should be leading projects and telling our own stories!
 These stories are not for non-Indigenous people to tell.
 They are ours to tell.
 If you want to be an ally in this, help facilitate these conversations and stories by delegating and sharing resources.